-SPACE MONKEYS!That's what I call all the feral (wild and stray) cats that I catch, take in for neutering and other medical services and then either put them back where they were caught or, preferably, work with them to get them accustomed to people and not afraid of being handled.
+SPACE MONKEYS!That's what I call all the feral (wild and stray) cats that are caught, taken in for neutering and other medical services and then either put them back where they were caught or, preferably, work with them to get them accustomed to people and not afraid of being handled.
 I prefer the latter.

 This past month was very satisfying.
 Nine cats were delivered to me, along with Liza, one of my very own feral cats from out behind my house.